Kumar-Tarun/document-ranking/README.md

+# About
-This repository is our submission to Assignment-2 for the course Information Retrieval (CS F469) offered 2nd semester 2019-2020 at BITS Pilani, Pilani Campus.
+This repository is our submission to Assignment-2 for the course **Information Retrieval (CS F469)** offered 2nd semester 2019-2020 at BITS Pilani, Pilani Campus.

+It's basically a **TF-IDF vector space model** to rank documents wrt queries with some additional improvements - **spelling correction** on queries and **bigram index** to better answer phrasal queries.

+## Use
 To create inverted-index and other data structures, run ```python3 util.py```

 1. Enter path to corpus file (example **wiki_02** file above)